AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: VFI Challenges

-Despite architectural differences, these models all share a common objective of expanding the receptive field effectively while maintaining spatial precision.
-To this end, many methods combine multi-scale refinement, attention-based global matching, and motion-aware modules, enabling them to handle wide-range motion more effectively.
-Such designs have demonstrated strong performance on benchmarks involving extreme motion, most notably X4K1000FPS~\cite{sim2021xvfi}, which provides 4K videos at 1000fps along with dense GT for fine-grained evaluation.
-Following the introduction of X4K1000FPS, several HR datasets~\cite{nan2024openvid, stergiou2024lavib} have been proposed to further benchmark performance under high-speed and large-displacement conditions.
-By providing more realistic and challenging settings, these datasets have enabled better training and evaluation of VFI models in unconstrained environments.
+These models all share a common objective of expanding the receptive field effectively while maintaining spatial precision.
+Combining multi-scale refinement, global attention-based matching, and motion-aware modules has proven especially effective in handling large motion.
+Their advantages are evident on challenging benchmarks such as X4K1000FPS~\cite{sim2021xvfi}, which offers 4K videos at 1000fps with dense GT for precise evaluation.
+Following this, several HR datasets~\cite{nan2024openvid, stergiou2024lavib, hong2025semantic} have been proposed to further benchmark performance under high-speed and large-displacement conditions.
+By providing more realistic and challenging settings, these datasets enable better training and evaluation of VFI models in unconstrained environments.
 As a result, the availability of such benchmarks has accelerated the development of more robust architectures capable of preserving motion detail and fidelity under large displacements.
+To concretize these behaviors, Fig.~\ref{fig:failure_cases} (third row) compares a kernel-based model (FLAVR~\cite{kalluri2023flavr}), a flow-based model (GIMM-VFI~\cite{guo2024generalizable}), and a diffusion-based model (FCVG~\cite{wu2024perception}) on an X-TEST~\cite{sim2021xvfi} example with extreme motion.
+Here the kernel-based FLAVR exhibits pronounced motion trails and over-smoothed structures around the turbine hub and blade (yellow arrows), reflecting its limited effective motion range.
+The flow-based GIMM-VFI substantially reduces blur but still shows noticeable geometric distortions near the blade tip and hub (red arrows), indicating sensitivity to flow errors under very long-range displacements.
+The DM-based FCVG, in contrast, preserves sharp and coherent blade and hub structures (green arrows) while occasionally deviating slightly from the exact GT contour, as it prioritizes perceptual plausibility over strict pixel-wise alignment.
+Together with the middle row from Adobe240fps, where motion and occlusion lie between these two regimes and FLAVR tends to show stronger blur around moving objects whereas GIMM-VFI and FCVG maintain relatively clearer object boundaries, these qualitative comparisons indicate that explicit flow modeling and generative refinement both provide advantages over purely kernel-based alignment when large displacements dominate, while still exhibiting characteristic trade-offs between robustness and geometric fidelity.